Gearbox > Manual gearbox selector rod oil seal change on Austin Mini

 Position the gear lever in reverse.

-In this position, the linkage will be slightly inclined and access to the grooved pin will be easier.
+In this position, the gearbox linkage will be slightly inclined and access to the roll pin will be easier.

-In this position, the linkage will be slightly inclined and access to the grooved pin will be easier.
+In this position, the gearbox linkage will be slightly inclined and access to the roll pin will be easier.

 Position gear lever